astroshrey/exowirc/source/helium-tutorial.rst

   |   'd_from_med’,
   |   ‘water_proxy’

-‘water_proxy’ is a commonly tracked covariate for images taken with the helium filter.
+‘water_proxy’ is a standardly tracked covariate for images taken with the helium filter.

 Provide the estimated pixel coordinate of the target source in the science image: